 What is Real GDP per Head?

-Real GDP per head is the total value of goods and services produced in a country during a specific period (usually a year), divided by the total population of that country.
-It is "real" because it is adjusted for inflation, meaning it reflects changes in the actual quantity of goods and services produced, rather than just changes in prices.
+Real GDP per head represents the total value of goods and services produced in a country during a specific period (usually a year), divided by the total population of that country.
+It essentially shows the average economic output per person.
+The \"real\" in Real GDP means it has been adjusted for inflation, providing a more accurate picture of economic growth and improvement in living standards than nominal GDP.

 The formula for calculating Real GDP per head is: